 As summer transitions into fall, the days on Mackinac Island often are still sunny and bright.
 But the heat coming from the sun isn’t quite as powerful.
 Your list of what to pack for a trip to Mackinac Island should include long pants, long-sleeve tops and maybe even hats and gloves in case a cold front comes through.

-When you visit Mackinac Island in the fall, be sure to venture out of downtown and into the forest of Mackinac Island State Park.
+When you visit Mackinac Island in the fall, be sure to venture out of downtown Mackinac Island and into the forest of Mackinac Island State Park.
 This view of Sugar Loaf is just one of many striking vistas that will take your breath away.
-A hearty hike or bike ride into the interior of Mackinac Island make a pleasant bit of exercise in the fall weather.
+A hearty hike or bike ride into the interior of Mackinac Island makes a pleasant bit of exercise in the fall weather.
 Riding horseback along the trails through Mackinac Island State Park is another scenic option.

 Dominated by green grass and blue water, summer golf on Mackinac Island is gorgeous.
 Add fall colors, and the experience is sublime.
 Mackinac Island is home to three one-of-a-kind golf courses that make for a splendid fall golf getaway: The Jewel at Grand Hotel features a horse-drawn carriage ride between nines; Wawashkamo Golf Club is the oldest course in all of Michigan; The Greens of Mackinac is a natural grass putting course that’s fun for the whole family.

 Can you say ideal running weather?
 Part of Mackinac Island’s annual Halloween Weekend is the Great Turtle Trail Run, which offers a 5.7-mile run/walk route as well as a half marathon through the scenic roads and trails of Mackinac Island.
-The annual Eight Mile Run & Walk on Mackinac Island also takes place in the fall, usually in early September.
+The annual Eight Mile Run & Walk on Mackinac Island also takes place in the fall, in early September.

 When people talk about fall colors, they’re usually talking about leaves.
-On Mackinac Island, fall colors include gorgeous sunsets.
+On Mackinac Island, fall colors include gorgeous sunsets, too!
 Sunsets are spectacular all year long on Mackinac Island.
 They just happen a little earlier in the evening during the fall, giving visitors plenty of time to stroll (or pedal!) the streets after dark and maybe even enjoy a spooky Haunts of Mackinac ghost story tour.